-Unlike traditional synthetic chemicals, Safer® Brand Insect Killing Soap is safe to use around children and pets.
-It breaks down into their natural elements within 7-10 days, leaving no residual impact on the environment.
+Unlike traditional synthetic chemicals, Safer® Brand Insect Killing Soap breaks down into its natural elements within 7-10 days, leaving no residual impact on the environment.

 OMRI Listed® and compliant for use in organic gardening.
 Using insecticidal soap solutions in your garden provides you with effective aphid control, mealybug control and an overall pest free organic garden.

 No need for that much insecticidal soap?
 Click here to view our Best Value Concentrate which makes 1 gallon of insecticidal soap and comes with a FREE spray bottle.